FREQUENTLY ASKED QUESTIONS

 The CiH internship program is open to ALL currently enrolled Cornell University undergraduate and graduate students, and immediately graduated seniors if they are willing to arrange their own credit for companies that require it.
 Individual companies have their own prerequisites, so please carefully read the information for each company before applying.

 The internship program includes both a part- or full-time internship and a series of seminars and events to help students make the most of their time in Los Angeles and to launch their careers in Hollywood.
 The ten-week program begins in June and ends in August.
-Applications may be submitted through Cornell in Hollywood beginning Oct.
-25, 2017.
+Applications are no longer being accepted for Summer 2018 internships.
+Check back in the fall for information about our 2019 summer intern program.
 You are expected to research your job prospects, the city in general and anything that will help you do well throughout the program.

 We request that you apply for a maximum of 4 internships.
 Applying to these internships is not the same as applying to a large finance internship or a college.
 Your reputation as someone who follows through and our reputation as a program are on the line with every applicant.
 So with that we will use your top 3 as the ones that we forward your info to if you get into the program, as these are the ones that will most likely be the best fit and the ones that you are able to commit to in the best way.